-This bill amends RCW 41.56.465 to update the factors considered in interest arbitration for adult family home providers.
+The bill amends RCW 41.56.465 to update the factors considered in interest arbitration for adult family home providers.
 Key changes include the insertion of new language that specifies the panel must consider a comparison of wages, hours, and conditions of employment for various categories of employees, including those providing care to elderly, frail, or developmentally disabled clients.
-The bill emphasizes the importance of regional cost of living differences and the financial ability of the state to meet compensation and benefit provisions in collective bargaining agreements.
+The bill emphasizes the importance of regional differences in the cost of living and the financial ability of the state to support compensation and benefits in collective bargaining agreements.

 Substitute Bill: 41.56.465